Diversity in the Workplace Begins With You

 - RAINBOW is the internal network to promote acceptance and tolerance.
 It is open to lesbian, gay, bisexual, transgender and non-binary staff, and all other interested parties.

-- 18 weeks’ paid maternity leave
+- 18 weeks’ paid maternity leave, and now an additional six weeks’ unpaid absence

 - Staff can request up to five days’ paid leave for urgent matters that require the presence of a parent

-- Income-dependent contribution towards supplementary childcare costs
+- Income-dependent participation in supplementary childcare costs

-- Internal social counselling service for all family issues.
+- Internal social counselling service for all family issues

 Structure your time